dimichgh/request-local/README.md

 // getting from custom namespace, shorter version console.log(require('request-local').namespace('MyNamespace').foo);

-// by default request local stores only request and response and you can access it console.log(require('request-local').request.url);
+// by default request local stores only request and response and you can access it this way console.log(require('request-local').request.url);
 console.log(require('request-local').response.headers);
 ```